Convexity Not Required: Estimation of Smooth Moment Condition Models: Numerical and Empirical Applications

-In the original paper, the authors intialize the estimation at $\theta_0 = (\eta_0,\nu_0,\rho_{s0},\sigma_{s0}) = (0.20,0.20,0.30,0.10)$, very close to $\hat\theta_n$.
-Here, 50 starting values are generated, within the bounds in Table \ref{tab:imp_no}.
+In the original paper, the authors initialize the estimation at $\theta_0 = (\eta_0,\nu_0,\rho_{s0},\sigma_{s0}) = (0.20,0.20,0.30,0.10)$, very close to $\hat\theta_n$.
+Here, 50 starting values are generated within the bounds in Table \ref{tab:imp_no}.
 The model is estimated using \textsc{csminwel} and the same set of optimizers used in the previous replication.
 Table \ref{tab:imp_no} reports the results with and without the non-linear reparameterization.
-Similar to the MA(1) model with $p=12$, without the reparameterization, several optimizers return values outside the parameter bounds which motivates the contraints in these cases. \textsc{gn} correctly estimates the parameters for all starting values but crashes twice for starting values for which both $\eta$ and $\nu$ are close to their lower bounds where the Jacobian is nearly singular.
-With the reparameterization, \textsc{gn} crashed more often, five times in total, but is otherwise accurate.
-The other two gradient-based optimizers, \textsc{bfgs} and \textsc{csminwel}, never crash because of better error handling in Matlab.
-They do encounter a number values where the model cannot be solved in Dynare, which then returns an error.
-This suggests they produce inaccurate search directions.
+Similar to the MA(1) model with $p=12$, without the reparameterization, several optimizers return values outside the parameter bounds, which motivates the constraints in these cases. \textsc{gn} correctly estimates the parameters for all starting values but crashes twice for starting values for which both $\eta$ and $\nu$ are close to their lower bounds where the Jacobian is nearly singular.
+With the reparameterization, \textsc{gn} crashed more often, nines times in total, but is otherwise accurate.
+With backtracking line search, crashes are fewer for \textsc{gn}, and converges in 14 iterations, on average, with or without reparameterization, compared to 832 for \textsc{gd} without reparameterization and 2912 with reparameterization (both with cap of 10000).
+The crashes might also occur at values strictly within the parameter bounds for which Dynare cannot solve the model and returns an error.
+There is no obvious way to modify \textsc{gn} or \textsc{gd} to avoid this problem.

+The other two gradient-based optimizers, \textsc{bfgs} and \textsc{sims}(\textsc{csminwel}), never crash because of better error handling in Matlab.
 They produce valid estimates less often than \textsc{gn}.
 Figure \ref{fig:IRFobjs} illustrates that \textsc{csminwel} is sensitive to reparameterization.
 Likewise, derivative-free methods can be inaccurate, as illustrated in Table \ref{tab:imp_no} and Figure \ref{fig:IRFobjs}; some crashes occur despite Matlab's error handling.
 Finally, Figure \ref{fig:impconv} shows 5 optimization paths for which \textsc{gn} does not crash with and without the reparameterization.
-They are nearly identical.
-Tables \ref{tab:imp_glob1}, \ref{tab:imp_glob2} in Appendix \ref{apx:IRF_additional} gives additional results for larger values of $\gamma \in (0,1]$, plus results with error handling and the global step from \citet{Forneron2022b}.
+Appendix \ref{apx:IRF_additional} gives additional results for larger values of $\gamma \in (0,1]$ and error handling.